1. Bauxite Deposits:

 A minimum of 0.5% of revenue shall be spent on health, training, social infrastructure and welfare of the Tribals.
-The Corporation is already imparting training to 200-Tribal Youth (196 on roll at present) of Araku and Ananthagiri mandals of Visakhapatnam in mining and allied activities by paying stipend of Rs.4000/- per month per each trainee and also providing food and washing allowances etc. and in order to absorb them in the industry as far as possible.
+The Corporation is already imparting training to 200-Tribal Youth (196 on roll at present) of Araku and Ananthagiri mandals of Visakhapatnam in mining and allied activities by paying stipend of Rs.10,582/- per month per each trainee and also providing food and washing allowances etc. and in order to absorb them in the industry soon after the starting of the Bauxite Project.

 2. Mining Zones (Road Metal)

 APMDC has taken up a unique project to develop road metal in and around certain urban areas of the state.
 Seven Mining Zones were identified around Tirupathy and Vishakhapatnam cities.
 The APMDC proposes to develop the quarry on its own in an environmental friendly manner and supply the raw material to the crushers located in the mining zones.

 Click Here for More Details

 3. Heavy Mineral Beach Sands

 Cick here to Download AMD Reports with APMDC for the areas called for EOI of Heavy Mineral Beach Sands(HMBS)